 The rate of teenage pregnancy in the UK has been steadily rising for years, and 60% of sexually active teens say that they regret their first time.
 Many professionals place the blame on lack of accurate information and guidance for children in schools.
 And many parents don’t talk to young children about sex either due to embarrassment or personal beliefs.
-But author of Sex Ed.
-How to Talk to your Kids about Sex, Dr Laura Berman, advocates talking to your kids about the body and basic sex-related facts from a young age – still keeping it age appropriate and reflective of your own values.
+But author of Talking to your Kids about Sex, Dr Laura Berman, advocates talking to your kids about the body and basic sex-related facts from a young age – still keeping it age appropriate and reflective of your own values.

 Teaching about the body

 “It is a good idea to teach your child about the body from a young age,” says Dr Berman in her book.
 “Using accurate language and being relaxed about the body’s functions will help encourage a healthy body image.”
 She says that kids from as young as two will be vaguely aware of gender differences, and that this is a good time to start introducing the proper names of body parts, avoiding using "cute" nicknames for genitalia.

 For children aged four to six, you can start to teach them about the proper functions of body parts.
 Keeping the information age-appropriate is key, so talk about body parts in a basic factual way.

 For children under four, drop the names in naturally as you talk to you child when changing their nappy or at bath times.
 Or Dr Berman’s suggests saying, “Let’s name the parts of your body.
 This is your nose.
 This is your elbow.
 This is your ankle.
 This is your vulva.
 Do you know what to call all these parts?”